avioconsulting/mule-custom-logger/README.md

 * Now, click on "search on exchange" in your mule project pallete, login and install component in your project.

 # Simplified Logging
 When developing and debugging code locally, the complete log message is rarely necessary, only a small subset.
-To utilize this, enable the system property _avio.logger.mapmessage
+To be able to filter messages, the logger code must use a MapMessage component, instead of an ObjectMessage.
+This MapMessage can then be filtered in a Log4j pattern.

-* Create a src/main/resources/local/log4j2.xml file
+* Create a ```src/main/resources/local/log4j2.xml``` file - This file will only be used when running locally
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <Configuration>